 You seem to have met all of the basic legal requirements for acquiring title to a piece of land through the doctrine known as adverse possession.
 Your use of the garden has been open, hostile, exclusive, actual, and continual for the statutory period.
 So what's the problem?
 Many courts do not believe that family members can make adverse possession claims against one another.

-The hostility requirement means that the person claiming possession of a disputed piece of property must demonstrate to a court that his or her possession is an actual infringement upon the true owner's property rights.
+The hostility requirement means that the person claiming possession of a disputed piece of property must demonstrate to a court that the possession is an actual infringement upon the true owner's property rights.
 Courts often assume that members of the same family do not "infringe" on one another's property.
 Siblings, cousins, and parents typically give one another permission, express or implied, to use one another's property.

 A court might assume that Bob gave you implied permission to come onto his land, and thus your use of the garden was not truly hostile; Bob merely assumed you were "borrowing" it for your tomato plants, rather than "possessing" it.